public class Pointer<T> extends java.lang.Object implements java.lang.Comparable<Pointer<T>>

 parameterized classes.
 Helper's value is inconsequential,

-- - a pointer of a different type other than T
+but typically ZERO.handle - - a pointer of a different type other than T

 to which this pointer is mapped.public Pointer(T model, Pointer<?> handle, int offset)

-- - an object of type T that helps in
+model - - an object of type T that helps in

 converting a handle's value from its type T to this type T.